While there are many risks of being a freelancer, it cannot be denied that there are plenty of benefits, too.

-Don’t throw away other papers such as conference or seminar program.
+Don’t throw away other papers such as a conference or seminar program.
 Those papers can justify your tax deduction claim.

-Going on a business travel is like hitting two birds with one stone.
-Your firm not only stands to benefit from you embarking on a business travel, but you can also reduce your tax obligations.
+Going on business travel is like hitting two birds with one stone.
+Your firm not only stands to benefit from you embarking on business travel, but you can also reduce your tax obligations.

-You can meet a potential client during a business travel, or strengthen your relationship with your current customers.
+You can meet a potential client during business travel, or strengthen your relationship with your current customers.
 You can also attend a convention or seminar to enhance your skills, or learn a new one.